Stueckelberg interferometry using periodically driven spin-orbit coupled Bose-Einstein condensates: Engineering a spin-resolved Stueckelberg atom interferometer

+The output spin polarization, $\mathcal{S}$, for an atom moving through this interferometer with acceleration $\alpha$ is calculated as (see appendix):

+We verified the operation of our modulation induced Stueckelberg interformeter in $\mathcal{S}$ in three separate experiments.
+(The interference fringes in $\mathcal{S}$ are due to the $\cos \left(\Phi(\alpha)\right)$ term in eq. \ref{eqn:SpinPolTheory}.)
+In the first two experiments, we saw Stueckelberg interference fringes while tuning $\Phi$ by separately changing $f_{mod}$ and $\alpha_F$.
+Then, in the final experiment, we observed the contrast of the spin polarization for different values of $\Omega_M$.
+The results from these three experiments are respectively shown in Figs. \ref{fig:diffOmegaR}, \ref{fig:varydqdt}, and \ref{fig:varyOmegaM}.

-We measured Stueckelberg interference fringes using eigenlevel structures similar to that shown in Fig.~\ref{fig:diffOmegaR}(a).
-Here the energy difference of the two paths was controlled by $f_{mod}$, which in effect changes the length of the interferometer paths in $q$-space and thus the phase difference accumulated by the BEC components which travel along $E_+$ and $E_-$.
-Fig.~\ref{fig:diffOmegaR} (b) shows the measured spin polarization of the BEC after it has passed both avoided crossings, and labeled are the calculated phase difference reaching $2\pi$, $4\pi$ and $6\pi$.
-Similar experiments were run for two values of $\Omega_0$, and the diagram Fig.~\ref{fig:diffOmegaR}(a) shows that for smaller $\Omega_0$, there is a greater energy separations of the two eigenlevels as observed in the Stueckelberg fringes dependence on $f_{mod}$.
+First, at various values of $f_{mod}$, we measured Stueckelberg interference fringes using eigenlevel structures similar to those shown in Fig.~\ref{fig:diffOmegaR}(a).
+When the driving frequency $f_{mod}$ is varied, so are the energy difference $E_+(q)-E_-(q)$ and the ``lengths" of the interferometer arms in $q$-space.
+Consequently, according to Eq.~\ref{eqn:PhaseDiff}, the phase difference $\Phi$ is changed, which alters the spin polarization $\mathcal{S}$ according to Eq.~\ref{eqn:SpinPolTheory}.
+Figure ~\ref{fig:diffOmegaR} (b) shows the measured spin polarization of the BEC after it has passed through both avoided crossings with labels for the calculated phase differences of $\Phi=2\pi$, $4\pi$ and $6\pi$.
+This experiment was run at both $\Omega_0=1.4$ and $1.7\,E_r$, and the diagram Fig.~\ref{fig:diffOmegaR}(a) shows that the smaller $\Omega_0$ had a greater energy separation between its two modulation-dressed eigenlevels.
+This was reflected in the interference fringes in Fig.~\ref{fig:diffOmegaR}(b): to reach the same $\Phi$, $\Omega_0=1.4E\,_r$ required a smaller $f_{mod}$ (i.e. a smaller $q_A-q_B$) as compared to $\Omega_0=1.7\,E_r$.

+The second method we used to tune $\Phi$ was instead at a fixed $f_{mod}$, but different times during which the BEC traveled along $E_+(q)$ and $E_-(q)$.
+This transport time was varied by changing the initial average acceleration of the BEC.
+The resulting Stueckelberg interference fringes as a function of $\alpha_F$ is shown in Fig.~\ref{fig:varydqdt}.
+An optical dipole trapping force was applied to reduce $\alpha_F$ relative to that caused by gravity, and thus increase the time that the BEC took to traverse the two energy paths (a similar technique was used in Ref. \cite{Olson_PRA_2013}).
+Accelerations that caused calculated phase accumulations $\Phi=4\pi$ and $6\pi$ are labeled.
+The reduced contrast at smaller $\alpha_F$ is due to the increased time for interactions to broaden the velocity distribution of the BEC, and thus dephase the BEC as it traverses $E_+(q)$ and $E_-(q)$.
+However, the fringes are still apparent and the model agrees well with the experimental results.